Fuel theft on farms – Stealing from the hand that feeds us

 You should also tell your fuel agent and make sure you have accurate information about when and where your farm fuel tanks are refilled.

-If you have been personally affect by theft on a farm, please let us know in the comments box below as it would be good to understand your thoughts.
+If you have been personally affected by theft on a farm, please let us know in the comments box below as it would be good to understand your thoughts.

 If you should have any concerns or questions on how to boost your fuel security around the farm, get in touch.
 We will make a difference.